Nurse Kelly | PDT/ Photorejuvenation

 • Swelling

-Nurse Kelly Photo Rejuvenation experience ensures that the treatment has a high level of safety and efficacy.
-In addition, our Cayman Doctors conduct a detailed assessment of the overall health and expectations of all the potential candidates to significantly lower the risk of complications and achieve the best clinical outcomes.
+Dr. Christoffersen will conduct a detailed assessment of the overall health and expectations of all the potential candidates to significantly lower the risk of complications and achieve the best clinical outcomes.
+Nurse Kelly works to ensure that the treatment has a high level of safety and efficacy.

 What to Expect before Photodynamic Therapy